ximerous/spacehaven-modloader/README.md

 Mods are stored as a series of XML files in roughly the same format as the game's library.

-You can take a look at the library by clicking the "Extract & annotate game assets" button.
+You can take a look at the library by clicking the "Extract game assets" button.
 That will extract the game library from `spacehaven.jar` into `mods/spacehaven/` and open the folder.

+Once that's done, you can also click "Annotate XML":
-The main file of interest is `library/haven.annotated.xml`, which is an annotated copy of `library/haven`, which is the main game library.
+The main file of interest is `library/haven_annotated.xml`, which is an annotated copy of `library/haven`, which is the main game library.
 It contains definitions for most of the things in the game (buildings, items, ships, characters, objectives, generation parameters, etc).
 Also of interest are `library/texts`, `library/animations`, and `library/textures`.

+`library/animations_annotated.xml` will be created as well, with the textures names for some of the individual blocks I have personnally used.
+You can add/change textures names by editing the the `textures_annotations.xml` file in the modloader directory.
+You should copy the corresponding line from `library/textures` and add an `_annotation` tag with the name that makes sense for you, after finding the textures of interest in `library/textures.exploded/`.

 Mods follow the same folder structure and file format and should be reasonably obvious from the included sample mods.